APA in-text citation

 References and further reading

 American Psychological Association.
-(2001).
-Publication manual of the American Psychological Association (5th ed.).
-Washington, DC: Author.
+(2020).
+Publication manual of the American Psychological Association (7th ed.).
 [Massey Library link]

 The example quotations on this page are taken from the following book:

 Lazar, J. (2006).
 Web usability: A user-centered design approach.
-Boston, MA: Pearson Addison Wesley.
+Pearson Addison Wesley.
 [Massey Library link]

 Disclaimer

 These pages are provided as a guide to proper referencing.
 Your course, department, school, or institute may prescribe specific conventions, and their recommendations supersede these instructions.
-If you have questions not covered here, check in the style guides listed above, ask your course coordinator, or make an academic support request.
+If you have questions not covered here, check in the style guide listed above, ask your course coordinator, or ask at Academic Q+A.